 If you have a budding photographer, he’ll love this activity.
 Challenge him to take pictures of something starting with every letter of the alphabet (use themes as kids get older) and then edit them into an ABC Photobook to be published.
 These books can be items that start with the letter (like a picture of ballet shoes on the B page) or pictures of letters as found in your child’s surroundings.
 Here’s an example of an ABC Photo Book we created with Alpha-Bits Cereal a few years ago.

 As mentioned above, as children get older, they can research topics and create ABC books about their topics.
 For example, an ABC book of the Presidents might have Washington on the W page and Obama on the O page.
 The Q page, the creator can list famous quotes of presidents.

 Is your child a writer?
 Then encourage her to create a poem based on the ABCs or a poem for each letter in the alphabet.
 Whether each of the 26 pages has a line of the poem or a full poem about or incorporating that letter, illustrations are always great with poems.

 ABC Scavenger Hunt books

 Going on a trip or even a walk?
 Then use your watcher’s eye and spy things for your book.
 When you see something, note it on the right page: If you’re at a park, what else will be on your T page besides a tree?
 Did you see a turtle?
 A child tying her shoe?

 If your child is an artist, he’ll love this book.
 Grab a sketchbook at a local craft store and help label each page with a letter.
-When he’s inspired, he can sketch out his interpretation of what belongs on each age.
+When he’s inspired, he can sketch out his interpretation of what belongs to each age.
 This is a great project for older and younger artists.

 Rather than creating an entire book, use publishing software to create a brochure, starting each section with a different letter.
 ABC Brochures work well for projects that focus on specific places or topics that a child is doing for research.
 My six-year-old daughter’s favorite app publishing software app is Book Creator.